StickOnAStick/HearSay/WorkerQueueLayer/README.md

 --name rabbit1 \
 -p 5672:5672 \  # Maps containers port to hosts port -p 15672:15672 \  # Management ui port
-rabbitmq:3
+rabbitmq:3    # rabbitmq:3-management optional for UI manager.
 ```

 You can check that the containers running by entering `sudo docker ps` where you should find:

 `someID   rabbitmq:3   "docker-entrypoint.s…" ...
 4369/tcp, 5671-5672/tcp, 15691-15692/tcp, 25672/tcp   rabbit1`

-To veryify that the RabbitMQ server is working as inteded you can run `reciever/go run send.go` or `telnet localhost 5672`
+To veryify that the RabbitMQ server is working as inteded you can run `reciever/go run send.go` or `telnet localhost 5672`.
+If you opted for the __UI manager (recommended for localdev)__ you can access the UI via [http://127.0.0.1:15672](http://127.0.0.1:15672).
+The username and password will be __guest__.

 RabbitMQ uses __Port 5672__ by default.
 You will need to allow this port in your UFW / IP tables for docker.